shailender-rawat/ddd-lending/README.md

 what is domain driven design and how can it help in addressing the issues assoicated with

+Does your project need DDD / refer to DDD Scorecard (referred in Vaughan Book)

+Now that we have estabished that DDD is required.

-Does your project need DDD / refer to DDD Scorecard (referred in Vaughan Book) As a concept was Eric Evans, Refer to the 2 books that can be considered for developing a greater understanding
+As a concept was Eric Evans, Refer to the 2 books that can be considered for developing a greater understanding

 Diagram of the DDD